We recently returned from a glorious week in delightful Dorset with the mancub who is two and a half.

 Portland is a strange place – a mound-like island accessible by bridge and we spent an afternoon driving around and exploring.
 There is an incredible old fort, Verne Citadel, which was once a prison but now an immigration centre, which we would have explored had we more time(and it not been illegal – I mean following the footpaths around it).
 Fancy’s Farm looked like great fun – we didn’t have time to visit but it looked great for little ones.
 Portland Bill has a lighthouse, and I believe there is a castle there too.
 I’ll be honest – the small one was asleep in the car and we needed to kill some time and it did not disappoint as somewhere to drive around and explore.

 I wasn’t keen on Bournemouth as somewhere to take a small one – parking was expensive, and tricky to find a space, plus it didn’t seem child-friendly.
 We ate in the Wetherspoons in the town which was perfect as always, but as a day out goes I wouldn’t recommend it.

 We visited Lulworth Cove on a whim and it was a gamble that paid off – what a beautiful place to visit!
 You can walk up a long and steep slope(AKA the hill of doom – walk it and you will see why) to view the Durdel Door which we attempted but found to be totally unsuitable for a pushchair and small child.
 We laugh now but it was hard going on a hot day and we probably wouldn’t recommend to anyone with children under 5.
 The cove itself was pretty and I devoured the most amazing Lemon Crunch and Salted Caramel ice-cream I have ever tasted.
-The village and beach had a relaxed vibe and we will definitely return when William is older to explore a bit more.
+The village and beach had a relaxed vibe and we will definitely return when the mancub is older to explore a bit more.
 Take a baby/toddler carrier – there are lots of walks.

 Weymouth & Lodmoor Country Park